 - Laboratory tours of cutting-edge facilities and visits to the Virtual Reality theatre,

 - Saturday Excursion Tasters to the Australian Synchrotron and VSSEC and a Peter MacCallum Medical Physics In-Service.

-Prof Jean Brodie, Director, Centre for Astrophysics and Supercomputing (CAS), Swinburne University of Technology
+Prof Alan Duffy, Director, Space Technology and Industry Institute, Swinburne University of Technology

-Abstract: In this talk, Jean will explore the frontiers of astronomy with the latest results from CAS’s areas of research
+Abstract: In this talk, Alan will explore the frontiers of astronomy with the latest results from CAS’s areas of research